sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 ## 6. Standardize resources and tools

-Ensuring new developers are clear on what tools are available helps them familiarize themselves with complex codebases and coding conventions more quickly.
+Ensuring new developers are clear on what tools are available helps them familiarize themselves with a complex codebase and coding conventions more quickly.
 And it eliminates the need to start from scratch every time.

 As Marek notes, “Sometimes when you’re reaching for a particular tool or library, you don’t even know if you have something in-house already or if you need to look externally.
 Code search makes it easier to look through your list of repositories to find what others have done.”